victorgxn/victorgxn/README.md

 I like creating things.
 Mostly on the internet.

 ## 🖌️ Magnus opus
-- Start building and growing in app subscriptions [0%]
+- The next generation unicorns will be built by solo developers. ❓ makes that dream possible.
+[0%]

 ## 🗃️ Products [Active]
 - 🥔 **[Spudy App](https://www.spudy.app/)** - Earn your screen time by completing real habits.